charleybolton/sparta-further-deployment-methods/docker/README.md

 docker run --name some-nginx -d -p 8080:80 some-content-nginx
 ```

-This ensures the custom homepage and image are always included whenever the image is rebuilt or shared.
+Using a Dockerfile guarantees the custom homepage and image are always included when the image is rebuilt or shared.

 ![Nginx Modified Homepage with Dog Image](../images/nginx-homepage-edit-3.png)